Jamie's StoryMeet Jamie, who started small by cutting out pop and juice. At first, he didn’t change much…and that changed everything.

 This feeling of accomplishment inspired Jamie to make another small change: He cut out deep fried foods and reduced the red meat and starch consumption.

 The snowball effect now in motion, Jamie started jogging around his Vancouver neighbourhood.
 A month after ditching soda, Jamie had lost 30 pounds!
 “As I noticed my body losing fat, I started refocusing and researching, and began weight-lifting to build up my strength.”

 Why the “start small” approach works:

 Jamie’s “start small” approach is backed up by science.
 According to the American Psychological Association, “breaking down your goals into small, manageable steps” is one of the keys to lasting lifestyle changes.
-“Unhealthy behaviors develop over the course of time, so replacing unhealthy behaviors with healthy ones requires time,” the APA Help Center says.
+“Unhealthy behaviours develop over the course of time, so replacing unhealthy behaviours with healthy ones requires time,” the APA Help Center says.
 “Many people run into problems when they try to change too much too fast.
 To improve your success, focus on one goal or change at a time.
-As new healthy behaviors become a habit, try to add another goal that works toward the overall change you’re striving for.”
+As new healthy behaviours become a habit, try to add another goal that works toward the overall change you’re striving for.”

 Jamie is living proof that anyone can do this!

 So much has changed for him since that first simple choice to stop drinking pop: His friends, family and coworkers see a more confident guy.
 But one thing hasn’t changed: “Every single day is about making choices.
 It can be a struggle.
 The first month you see improvements, but if it’s not happening quick enough, you just have to stick to your guns.”